Target365/sdk-for-python/README.md

 Automated tests requires `pytest` framework.
 There is a useful script `/test` which you may find helpful when running tests.
 In order to use this script, you should make a copy of `test_secrets.example.sh` and rename it to `test_secrets.sh`.
 You should then modify the values in `test_secrets.sh` appropriately.
-Do not commit `test_secrets.sh` to the repository, it is intentiontally included in `.gitignore`.
+Do not commit `test_secrets.sh` to the repository, it is intentionally included in `.gitignore`.

 If you want to run only selected test, you can flag the respective test method with `@pytest.mark.testnow` and instead run `/test testnow`